NotePlan/plugins/aaronpoweruser.ReadwiseUnofficial/README.md

 ### Group supplemental highlights separately

 ** Ignored if group by type is disabled **
-Group all highlights together or keep supplemental (readwise generated) highlights seperate.
+Group all highlights together or keep supplemental (readwise generated) highlights separate.

 ### Sync log

-A note that has all highlights synced during a sync.
+A note that has all highlights synced during a sync with dated references.

 ## Latest Updates